WESTMEAD MELANOMA PROGRAM

 The clinicians of the Westmead Melanoma Service are affiliated with various prestigious research and teaching institutions such as:

-- The Melanoma Institute of Australia
+- • The Melanoma Institute of Australia

-- The University of Sydney
+- • The University of Sydney

-- The Westmead Institute of Medical Research
+- • The Westmead Institute of Medical Research

-Westmead is also the home of MIA’s long-standing investigations into the genetic basis of melanoma and the management of familial melanoma through the Australian Melanoma Family Study
+Westmead Hospital is one of the MIA’s major hubs.
+Clinical trials, including pioneering trials of BRAF inhibitors and immune check-point inhibitors, both conducted at Westmead, have led directly to life-saving new melanoma treatments on the PBS, including dabrafenib, trametinib and pembrolizumab.
+Westmead is also the home of MIA’s long-standing investigations into the genetic basis of melanoma and the management of familial melanoma through the Australian Melanoma Family Study.

 The Westmead Melanoma Program referrals are triaged by our medical staff.
 Please send us a referral with as much information as possible to assist us with managing your referral appropriately.